-A suitable paint kit can be obtained under AP Racing Part No CP2649-1, this kit contains three paints, Green (turns white at 430°C), Orange (turns yellow at 560°C) and Red (turns white at 610°C) plus thinners and brushes.
+A suitable paint kit can be obtained under AP Racing Part No CP2649-1, this kit contains three 15ml pots of paint, Green (turns white at 430°C), Orange (turns yellow at 560°C) and Red (turns white at 610°C) plus thinners and three brushes.

 |Material Safety Data Sheet (MSDS)|